 What is Non-Interest Income?

-The non-interest income is the revenue income generated from the non-core activities by the banks and financial institutions (loan processing fee, late payment fees, credit card charges, service charge, penalties, etc) and play a very important role in its overall profitability.
+The non-interest income is the revenue income generated from the non-core activities by the banks and financial institutions (loan processing fee, late payment fees, credit card charges, service charges, penalties, etc.) and play a vital role in its overall profitability.

 Examples of Non-Interest Income

 - For example, assume XYZ Bank lent the US $ 1000,000 to ABC Inc. at the rate of 6% p.a. for 10 years equated repayment.
 Let us assume the bank earned a total interest income of US $ 60,000 from ABC Inc. However, at the time of sanction of the loan, XYZ bank charged 0.5% of loan amount towards Loan origination fee, an upfront payment of US $ 500 towards the other service charges.

 - Now, the amount of US $ 5000 (as Loan origination fee) and the US $ 500 (as other service charges) is also income for the bank, but this US $5,500 is not coming from interest charges.
 Thus this income is classified in the books of XYZ Bank as Non-Interest Income.

 List of Non-interest income includes income earned from the non-core activities of the banking business, such as:

 - Foreclosure charges